open-guides/og-aws/CONTRIBUTING.md

 	-	*Tips*: Everything you should know about the service, from big stuff to details.
 	-	*Cost Management*: Tips specific to that service on reducing or managing costs.
 	-	*Gotchas and Limitations*: Common problems, large and small, as well as misconceptions and quirks.

--	Keep consistent formatting in markdown via [markdownfmt](https://github.com/shurcooL/markdownfmt).
-Run **admin/reformat.sh** before committing.
+Note we try to keep consistent formatting in Markdown via [markdownfmt](https://github.com/shurcooL/markdownfmt).
+We run **admin/reformat.sh** to do this, but you don't have to worry about it unless you really want to.